 You are reminded that if you use a referencing agency to obtain references it is your responsibility as a signatory to check that all information provided is accurate.
-If a referencing agency has been unable to obtain a reference on your behalf, you must then make every effort to obtain the required reference.
+If a referencing agency has been unable to obtain a reference on your behalf, and the HMRC Security Interview Template is not a suitable option, you must then make every effort to obtain the required reference.
 Where a reference has not been obtained the application is liable to further verification by the ID security audit team.
 This adds to the time required to process an application.
 Where it is found that a reference could be obtained, the application will not be cleared until complete.
 This could lead to all the sponsor company's full airside ID applications to be further verified.